ALinuxNinja/salt-csf/README.md

 No idea about RHEL support as I'm not rich.
 Fedora might be supported, though I haven't bothered to test due to it's fast releases.

+## Possible Settings
+See the [Wiki](https://github.com/ALinuxNinja/salt-csf/wiki/CSF-Pillar-Functions) for how the pillar is set.
+For missing functions, see defaults.yaml

+For descriptions of what each of the settings on the pillar do, see the wiki.

 ## Donations
 I do a lot of work to keep things working and to implement new features.
 If you find this useful, please consider a donation via the Bitcoin address below.